LucilleN/synesthete/README.md

 **CMSI 370** Interaction Design, Fall 2019

+# How To Run This App

+1. First, run `node node-http-relay.js`.
+The relay server should be at `localhost:3000`.
+2. Once the server is up, run `npm install` and `npm start`.
+When asked `Would you like to run the app on another port instead?`, say Yes.
+The app should be at `localhost:3001`.

 # Assignment 1029

 Now that you have your design and some startup know-how, you must be itching to start implementing it.
 So now we will, but _in two phases_.